open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

    partially built record.
 3. Stores the wrapper in the `AsyncLocalStorage`, for a scope or until replaced.

-Step 3 is the only step on the hot path when a wrapper is reused, which is the intended pattern: an SDK SHOULD cache the record and its wrapper created in steps 1 and 2 on the span or equivalent object so that re-entering a context allocates nothing and calls no native code.
+A record MUST stay alive for as long as its wrapper is reachable in the JavaScript heap, since any such wrapper can still be presented to the profiler;

-The record's lifetime SHOULD be tied to the wrapper's, so that a record stays alive exactly as long as the wrapper is reachable in the JavaScript heap and can thus still be presented to a reader.
-The record should be released when the wrapper is known to be unreachable.
-(This is typically achieved using V8 Globals as weak references to wrappers with garbage collection callbacks.)
+it may be released once the wrapper is known to be unreachable.
+How an SDK arranges that — weak references with collection callbacks, in the reference implementation — is its own business.

 #### 3. Context detachment